james-akl/nla-wave/README.md

 [Project Page](https://jamesakl.com/nla-wave)

-The continuous system is first space-discretized, then time-discretized, while using finite-difference approximations, to produce a discrete approximate system.
+The continuous system is first **space-discretized**, then **time-discretized**, while using finite-difference approximations, to produce a **discrete approximate system**.
 An **iterative solution** is then designed, and initial values are chosen.
-Convergence is analyzed via the Courant–Friedrichs–Lewy convgerence (CFL) condition.
-The implementation reduces computational cost via sparse matrix structures as well as memory allocations via replacing 2D operations with 1D operations wherever possible.
+Convergence is analyzed via the **Courant–Friedrichs–Lewy** (CFL) **convergence  condition**.
+The implementation reduces computational cost via **sparse matrix structures** as well as memory allocations via replacing 2D operations with 1D operations wherever possible.

 The project page details the methodology, mathematical formulation, discretization, convergence guarantees, function headers, and results.